Ladakh: Religion

 The Dras and Dha-Hanu regions are habitated by Brokpa, Drokpa, Dard and Shinu tribes and Shina people respectively, who are predominately followers of Islam while small minorities follow Tibetan Buddhism and Hinduism.
 The region's population is split roughly in half between the districts of Leh and Kargil.
 76.87% population of Kargil is Muslim (mostly Shia), with a total population of 140,802, while that of Leh is 66.40% Buddhist, with a total population of 133,487, as per the 2011 census.
+In 2024, five new districts were created.
+Currently Buddhism is the majority faith in five of the districts-Leh, Changthang, Zanskar, Sham and Nubra; and Islam is the majority faith in Kargil and Drass district.
 Majority Ladakhis, Changpa and Brokpa follow Buddhism.

-An increasing number of Muslim men and Ladakhi Buddhist women are marrying each other following a decline in the population of Buddhist men in Ladakh, leaving more Buddhist women without a spouse.

-Language
+Languages

 The predominant mother-tongue in Leh district is Ladakhi (also called Bauti), a Tibetic language.
-Purkhi, sometimes considered a dialect of Balti, is the predominant mother-tongue of Kargil district.
-Educated Ladakhis usually know Hindi, Urdu and often English.
+Purgi, sometimes considered a dialect of Balti, is the predominant mother-tongue of Kargil district.
 Within Ladakh, there is a range of dialects, so that the language of the Chang-pa people may differ markedly from that of the Purig-pa in Kargil, or the Zangskaris, but they are all mutually comprehensible.
 Most Ladakhi people (especially the younger generations) speak fluently in English and in Hindi too, due to the languages education at school.
 Administrative work and education are carried out in English.